dtonhofer/compiling_swi_prolog/README.md

 means cloning the SWI-Prolog repository and the module repositories, launching configuration then launching [`ninja-build`](https://ninja-build.org/) to do the build itself.

+However, I have just tested this on a Fedora distribution.

 ## File tree

 ![File Structure with JPL](pics/file_tree.svg)